Save on your Mortgage

-Some borrowers just can't make any extra payments.
-Remember that almost all mortgages will permit you to make additional payments to your principal at any point during repayment.
-Whenever you get some unexpected cash, you can use this provision to pay an additional one-time payment toward your mortgage principal.
-Here's an example: a few years after moving into your home, you receive a huge tax refund,a large inheritance, or a non-taxable cash gift; , you could pay a portion of this windfall toward your mortgage loan principal, which would result in significant savings and a shorter loan period.
-For most loans, even this modest amount, paid early in the loan period, could offer big savings in interest and length of the loan.
+It may not be possible for you to pay down your principal every month or even every year.
+Remember that virtually all mortgage contracts will permit you to pay extra on your principal at any time.
+You can benefit from this rule to pay extra on your principal any time you get some extra money.
+If, for example, you receive a very large gift or tax refund five years into your mortgage, you could pay a portion of this windfall toward your mortgage loan principal, which would result in enormous savings and a shorter payback period.
+For most loans, even a small amount, paid early in the loan period, could offer big savings in interest and length of the loan.

 Professional Mortgage Solutions Inc. (237990) can walk you through the pitfalls of getting a mortgage.
 Give us a call at 630-717-3600.